scchess/Qualimap/doc/analysis.rst

   Here one can check the **input data** and the **parameters** used for the analysis.

-:guilabel:`PCA biplot`
+:guilabel:`PCA`

   The alignment features presented in the *Summary* section undergo `Principal Component Analysis <http://en.wikipedia.org/wiki/Principal_component_analysis>`_.
 Afterwards the `biplot <http://en.wikipedia.org/wiki/Biplot>`_ presenting first and second principal component is constructed.
 The plot shows how much variability demonstarte the analyzed samples.
 It allows to detect if any samples group together and if there are any outliers among analyzed samples.

-:guilabel:`Coverage Across Reference`

-:guilabel:`Coverage Histogram (0-50X)`

-:guilabel:`Genome Fraction Coverage`

-:guilabel:`Duplication Rate Histogram`

-:guilabel:`Mapped Reads GC Content`

-:guilabel:`Mapped Reads GC Content Distribution`

-:guilabel:`Mapped Reads Clipping Profile`

-:guilabel:`Mapping Quality Across Reference`

-:guilabel:`Mapping Quality Histogram`

-:guilabel:`Insert Size Across Reference`

-:guilabel:`Insert Size Histogram`
+:guilabel:`Coverage Across Reference`, :guilabel:`Coverage Histogram (0-50X)` , :guilabel:`Genome Fraction Coverage`, :guilabel:`Duplication Rate Histogram`, :guilabel:`Mapped Reads GC Content`, :guilabel:`Mapped Reads GC Content Distribution`, :guilabel:`Mapped Reads Clipping Profile`, :guilabel:`Mapping Quality Across Reference`, :guilabel:`Mapping Quality Histogram`, :guilabel:`Insert Size Across Reference`, :guilabel:`Insert Size Histogram`

-The following plots demonstrate the comparison of samples using data from corresponding plots from BAM QC analysis.
+The following plots demonstrate the comparison of samples using data from corresponding plots computed during BAM QC analysis.
 Each curve on a plot represents a single sample.

 Please refer to documentation of :ref:`BAM QC<bamqc>` for detailed information about the plots.